benjaminmodayil/modayilme/src/pages/posts/work/silent-sentinels.md

 layout: work
 type: work
 title: Silent Sentinels
-tldr: A Craft CMS project.
+tldr: A Craft CMS learning project.
 description: >-
   To learn Craft and modularizing Javascript practices as a part of Viget’s apprenticeship program.